Changissnz/nu_merchant_principal/README.md

 that a terminated cycle is part of a greater cycle's planned steps.
-So great is the greater cycle that once its steps have been planned and put into motion, there is no determinism other than those steps for the foreseeable future.
+So great is the greater cycle that once its steps have been planned and put into motion, there is no determinism that can produce anything other than those steps for the foreseeable future.

 Back to the topic of the individuality of the cycle, the design of a particular cycle could be suited to produce